Corionis/ELS/artifacts/document/how-to-readme.md

  * -n file : Show What's new in a readable format, to send to your Plex users

- * -p file : Publisher libraries file
+ * -p file : Publisher JSON libraries file

  * -P file : Publisher JSON collection import items file

- * -r P|S : This is a remote session and this is the Publisher or Subscriber
+ * -r P|S : This is a PUSH remote session and this is the Publisher or Subscriber

+ * -R P|S : This is a PULL remote session and this is the Publisher or Subscriber

- * -s file : Subscriber libraries file
+ * -s file : Subscriber JSON libraries file

  * -S file : Subscriber JSON collection import items file